Shirez Canyon

 The valley's springs join the stream of Seimare, which is a branch of the Karkhen River.

-Shirez canyon formation
+Formation

-Shirez canyon is located in the heart of the Zagros Mountains with all its beauties.
+Shirez canyon with all its beauties is in the heart of the Zagros Mountains.
 The valley is eroded with sedimentary rocks belonging to the third geological Devon.

-Shirez canyon historical and geographical value
+Historical and geographical value

-Shirez canyon in Lurestan also have ancient sites of the Stone Age.
-These sites also include works from the cave life that attracted many attentions.
+Shirez canyon in Lorestan also has ancient sites of the Stone Age.